Hydrocele Surgery (Hydrocelectomy) Treatment: Effective Relief from Scrotal Swelling at Minnerva Clinic

 Seeing Your Results:

-The primary result of hydrocelectomy—the resolution of the hydrocoele fluid collection and reduction of scrotal swelling—will be immediately apparent after surgery, though the area will then have post-operative swelling and bruising.
+The primary result of hydrocelectomy, the resolution of the hydrocele fluid collection and reduction of scrotal swelling, will be immediately apparent after surgery, though the area will then have post-operative swelling and bruising.
 This surgical swelling and bruising are most noticeable in the first 1-2 weeks and will gradually subside over several weeks.
-The final, normal contour of the scrotum, free of the hydrocoele, will be evident once all healing is complete, typically within 1 to 3 months.
+The final, normal contour of the scrotum, free of the hydrocele, will be evident once all healing is complete, typically within 1 to 3 months.
 The small scar will also mature and fade over time.

 How Long Do Results Last?

-Hydrocelectomy is designed to be a permanent cure for the hydrocoele.
-When the sac is properly managed (excised or everted/plicated), the hydrocoele very rarely recurs.
+Hydrocelectomy is designed to be a permanent cure for the hydrocele.
+When the sac is properly managed (excised or everted/plicated), the hydrocele very rarely recurs.

 Essential Aftercare: